HackSouth/hacksouth.github.io/_posts/2021-02-02-Social-Media-Hacks.md

 - Share this with friends and "Influencers"
 - Tell your friends
 - Advocate complex PW's through password managers and 2FA.
+- On [HaveIBeenPwned](https://haveibeenpwned.com/NotifyMe) you can add your email address and you will be notified if any of your accounts get breached or leaked.
+And it is FREE!

 ### Interesting Reading Material